deepchecks/deepchecks/docs/source/user-guide/nlp/nlp_metadata.rst

 #.
 After initializing the :class:`TextData <deepchecks.nlp.TextData>` object, by using the ``TextData.set_metadata``
    function.

+In both methods, you can pass the metadata as a pandas DataFrame, or as a path to a csv file.

-In both options, it's advised to also use the ``categorical_metadata`` parameter to specify which metadata columns are categorical.
+Additionally, it's advised to also use the ``categorical_metadata`` parameter to specify which metadata columns are categorical.
 The parameter should be a list of the names of the categorical columns.